john-pachec0/Monitor/TERMS_OF_SERVICE.md

 - Sell, rent, lease, or sublicense the App

 ### Your Content
-You retain all rights to the thoughts, reframes, and content you create in Untwist.
+You retain all rights to the thoughts, reframes, and content you create in Monitor.
 We don't claim any ownership over your personal data.

-If you send us feedback, you grant us the right to use that feedback to improve Untwist, but we won't share your personal information publicly.
+If you send us feedback, you grant us the right to use that feedback to improve Monitor, but we won't share your personal information publicly.

 ## Educational Content

-The educational content about cognitive distortions and CBT techniques in Untwist is:
+The educational content about cognitive distortions and CBT techniques in Monitor is:
 - Based on established psychological research and literature
 - Provided for informational purposes only
 - Not personalized advice or treatment